How to Fix Sunlight on Safety Sensors

 - Build a “shadow cone”.
 Use the cardboard tube from a roll of toilet paper and tape it to the eye in such a way that it shades the lens and helps block reflection off the ground.

 - Put something on the garage floor that isn’t shiny to prevent reflection.
-Lots of time the sensor is getting hit with the double whammy of direct sunlight and reflected light off the floor.
+Lots of times the sensor is getting hit with the double whammy of direct sunlight and reflected light off the floor.

 - Move anything that could be reflecting sun towards the sensors.
 I once went on a service call where the reflection coming off of a car bumper was the source of the problem.